motion-canvas/motion-canvas/CONTRIBUTING.md

 If you intend to change the public API, or make any non-trivial changes to the implementation, make sure to [create an issue][new-feature] first.
 This will let us discuss a proposal before you put significant effort into it.
+After a proposal has been discussed it may receive the [accepted][label-accepted] label indicating that it's ready to be implemented.

-If you're only fixing a bug, it's fine to submit a pull request right away but make sure it contains a clear and concise description of said bug.
+If you're only fixing a bug, it's fine to submit a pull request right away without creating an issue but make sure it contains a clear and concise description of said bug.

+## Working on Issues

+Before you start working on an issue make sure that no one is assigned to it.
+Otherwise, you may duplicate other people's efforts.
+If somebody claims an issue but doesn't follow up for more than two weeks, it’s fine to take it over, but you should still leave a comment.
+You should also assign yourself to any issue you're working on, to let others know.

 ## Semantic Versioning